American Whiskey - Glen Thunder

 Notes

-Made from 100% locally sourced New York grain (80 % corn and 20 percent barley malt ) and using the "farm to bottle" green/environmental approach working with local people and resources.
+Made from 100% locally sourced New York heirloom corn (80% corn and 20% malted corn) and using the "farm to bottle" green/environmental approach working with local people and resources.
 The name derives from the world famous racetrack at Watkins Glen, New York.

-Their other products include: Vintner's Vodka,Vintner's Wild Berry, Maplejack Liqueur, Cassis Liqueur and Seneca Drums (an American Dry Gin).
+Their other products include: McKenzie Bourbon Whiskey, Vintner's Vodka,Vintner's Wild Berry, Maplejack Liqueur, Cassis Liqueur , about 4 different New York Varietal Grappas and Seneca Drums (an American dry gin).

 Appearance: Thin edge line on the glass when you swirl it, smooth layer of whiskey on swirling, scalloping, then a few thin legs and finally a constellation of very small droplets.